ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

 #### Overall

-* If an accounting period was given, verify that it is open to accept transactions and is not an adjustment period.
-(I.e., period 13)
-* If no accounting period given, verify that the period associated with the accounting date is open to accept transactions.
 * Verify that the accounting date, if given, is not in the future.
+* If no accounting date is given, set to the current date.
+* Accounting Period Validation
+  * If no accounting period given, derive the period from the accounting date
+  * If an accounting period was given, verify that the accounting date falls within the period.
+(Periods align with the calendar months.)
+  * Verify the period is open to accept transactions and is not an adjustment period.
+(E.g., period 13)
-* Verify that a non-zero number of journal lines have been provided.
+* Verify that at least two journal lines have been provided.
 * Verify number of lines `<=` 10000 (Preliminary number - may be adjusted based on performance testing.)
 * Verify that all lines have GL or PPM segment values.
 * Verify no line was given both GL and PPM segments.
+* Verify that every line has exactly one positive, non-zero amount in the debit or credit amount fields.
-* Verify that the total of debits and credits in the journal balance.
+* Verify that the total of debits and credits are equal.

 #### GL Transactions